When my 5-year-old American daughter speaks and reads Chinese, she surprisingly sounds like a child from China.

 We often listen to stories by our favorite narrators on Ximalaya, even before purchasing the books.
 Benefits of this include:

 - Leaving images up to the child’s imagination – kind of like how we adults often read novels before a movie so the video images don’t “spoil” our notions about a narrative.

 - Figuring out whether we like the story enough to buy the physical book.

 I generally let my daughter choose which story she wants to re-listen to and when she wants to try new stories.
 Or I will just play a new story and see if it captures her attention.

-2. Listening while following along the text
+2. Listen to Chinese audiobooks while following along the text

 For the physical books that we have, audio narration allows us to read books that would be too hard for me to check all of the words in the dictionary.
 In order for a child to follow a narration, they need to:

 - Understand 1:1 correspondence (each spoken Chinese syllable corresponds with a Chinese character)